 If you want to come face to face with the gorillas, you first have to acquire a gorilla permit from Uganda Wildlife Authority (UWA) in Kampala.
 It costs around 600 dollars, not exactly cheap, but is well worth the money.
 The trek through the jungle on the way to the gorillas can be heavy, the vegetation in the Bwindi Forest is so thick and that is the reason why it was named ‘Impenetrable’.
 And there is always a chance that you will not see the gorillas, you never know this before.
 But if you run into a gorilla family, you forget the heavy journey and enjoy the impressive animals.
 An experience that you will not soon forget for the rest of your life!

 2. Wildlife Watching

-Elephants, lions, giraffes, hippos, impalas; Uganda is the country par excellence for spotting African wildlife.
+Elephants, lions, giraffes, hippos, and impalas; Uganda is the country par excellence for spotting African wildlife.
 Queen Elizabeth National Park is one of the largest and most famous parks in the country.
 Elephants walk around here in large herds and the lions climb trees to rest on the upper branches of old fig trees.
 In the water, it suffocates from the hippos, and herds of antelope rage past you.